esdmr/mano-machine/README.md

 ## The VPI module for IO

-While SystemVerilog has a `$fgetc`, the stdin is line-buffered and so it cannot be used for the keyboard module.
-Additionally, `$fgetc` blocks the process waiting for user input.
+While SystemVerilog has `$fgetc`, the standard input is line-buffered, so it cannot be used for the keyboard module.
+Additionally, `$fgetc` waits for user input, blocking the simulation.

-To replace `$fgetc`, We will implement the necessary logic in C and load the `$read_char` function into the `iverilog` simulation.
+To replace `$fgetc`, we will implement the necessary logic in C and load it into the `iverilog` simulation.
 This is implemented inside `vpi/io.c`.
 It supports both Windows (untested) and Linux.
 If you would like to avoid using this module for some reason, you can pass the `--no-vpi` option to the `./sv.py run` command.

 ## The CKL programming language

 Pronounced like “sickle”, it is a C-like programming language specifically for the Mano Machine.
-It is currently a work in progress.
-It also does not do many optimizations, mostly those that the user cannot do without resorting to inline assembly.
+It is currently a work in progress and also lacks many optimizations.

 ```c
 // Top-level variable declaration